 ‘All autologous blood concentrates are the same, irrespective of what another user may call it.’

-If you would like to know more about how PRP misconceptions have developed over the years, to learn the truth behind the abbreviations and to buy Dr Garg’s book on the topic, visit http://www.quintpub.net/news/2018/08/autologous-blood-concentrates-making-sense-of-all-the-hype/#.W9a-6zGYSUn.
+You can read more about how PRP misconceptions have developed over the years, learn the truth behind the abbreviations, and buy Dr Garg’s book on the topic at www.quintpub.net/news/2018/08/autologous-blood-concentrates-making-sense-of-all-the-hype.